Trance (comics): Killing Made Simple

 Blindfold had a vision and informed the X-Men that Trance was going to be in trouble.
-While having dinner with her family, Trance's home was attacked by Orphan-Maker on Nanny's orders, but Trance wasn't his target, her parents were.
-Luckily Wolverine had been sent by the X-Men to watch over her.
-Springing to action, Wolverine tries to fight off Orphan Maker but is overpowered.
+While having dinner with her family, Trance's home was attacked by Orphan-Maker on Nanny's orders, targeting her parents.
+Luckily, Wolverine had been sent by the X-Men to watch over her.
+Springing to action, Wolverine tries to fight off Orphan-Maker but is overpowered.
 With a change of plans, Trance and Wolverine are kidnapped.
 Trance is later seen tied to a chair with Wolverine chained to the ground.
 Trance, believing that Wolverine will save them, refuses to use her powers.
 After realizing that Wolverine cannot help her, she astral projects outside her body and begins blasting Nanny and Orphan-Maker.
 The two villains eventually eject in an escape pod, leaving the ship to crash.
 Using her energy blasts, Trance disables the self-destruct timer.
 The ship crashes in a lake, but Trance and Wolverine are safe.